Niklas974/beautiful-jekyll/_posts/2020-01-05-tajikistan3.md

 We continued up the mountain on a gravel road towards the main pass for the day at 4223m.
 After riding on gravel roads for a few days, we had gradually increased our speed and on the top of a small hill I lost traction on my rear wheel which promptly send me flying and crashing into the road.
-Luckily I was able to break before falling so I was unhurt and only my foot brake lever was badly bent.
+Luckily I was able to brake before falling so I was unhurt and only my foot brake lever was badly bent.
 I had bent it at my first crash in turkey before so I knew how to take it off and just bent it back into "shape" using some big rocks.
 It worked just fine, but instead of being straight it now had a nice wobbly shape.